-- 1. That an item on Year 6 to Year 7 and GCSE to 'A' Level School Transition to their Work Programme. - 2.
-That a Child and Adolescent Mental Health Task Group be established, which should include looking at Mental Health Champions in schools.
+1. That an item on Year 6 to Year 7 and GCSE to 'A' Level School Transition be added to the Committee's Work Programme and that a Child and Adolescent Mental Health Task Group be established to look at Child and Adolescent Mental Health.

-5 CABINET MEMBER FOR SPORTS AND LEISURE
+5. QUESTION AND ANSWER SESSION: CABINET MEMBER FOR SPORTS AND LEISURE

-- 5.1 The Committee received a written update from the Cabinet Member which covered current and forthcoming issues in his Portfolio. - 5.2 Councillor Patricia McAlllister referred to the table at paragraph 1.2 which indicated that the Jubilee Centre was very well used and therefore it was unfair to say that it was not decently used.
+- 5.1 The Committee received a written update from the Cabinet Member which covered current and forthcoming issues in his Portfolio. - 5.2 Councillor Patricia McAllister referred to the table at paragraph 1.2 of the report and requested that it be noted that the usage of the Jubilee Centre was not negligible.